davi-lucciola/cook-inventory/README.md

 ### Setup Env Variables

 1. Put any key in `TOKEN_SECRET` variable (I recomend you execute the follow command to generate your secret: `openssl rand -hex 32`)
-2. Sign-up in [Supabase](https://supabase.io/) and create an project and setup your database password
+2. Sign-up in [Supabase](https://supabase.io/), create an project and setup your database password
 3. Go to "Project Settings > Data API" copy the Project URL" and put in `SUPABASE_URL` variable
 4. Go to "Project Settings > Data API" copy the public project API Key and put in `SUPABASE_KEY` variable
 5. Click in "Connect" button in the project dashboard, copy the connection string, replace your password and put that value in `SQLALCHEMY_DATABASE_URI`